Kitware/CMake/Help/command/add_custom_command.rst

     dependencies.

   ``COMMENT``
-    Display the given message before the commands are executed at build time.
+    Display the given message associated with running the commands at build time.
+The message is passed to the native build tool, which controls when and how it is shown, so its exact timing relative to the commands is not guaranteed.
 This will be ignored if ``APPEND`` is given, although a future version may use it.

     .. versionadded:: 3.26